MicrochipTech/ml-sensiml-project-builder/README.md

    ![Add library object](assets/addlibrary.png)

-2. Use `src/main.c` as a template for integrating the SensiML library into your project.
+2. Extract the SensiML deployment archive somewhere into your project directory.

-3. Add the path to the directory where the SDK is extracted in your include path under *Project Properties* -> *xc32/16/8-gcc* -> *Preprocessing and messages* -> *Common include dirs*
+3. Add the path to the `inc` folder from the SensiML deployment archive (e.g.
+   `../knowledgepack/sensiml/inc`) into your include path under *Project Properties* -> *xc32/16/8-gcc* -> *Preprocessing and messages* -> *Common
+   include dirs*

    ![Add include directory](assets/include.png)